marinasundstrom/raven/docs/architecture.md

 Provided that a Syntax node class is a partial class and its properties of type `SyntaxToken` and `SyntaxNode` are partial, the generator produces the implementation for you when building.

 This is what Roslyn also does, but they use T4 templates instead.

+## Tokenizer

+The tokenizer divides the source code into tokens.

+## Parser

+The parser reads the tokens and produces syntax according to the rules of the language.

+**Note:**

+Expression parser logic can be taken from [ExpressionEvaluator](https://github.com/marinasundstrom/ExpressionEvaluator).
+This is a [Operator-precedence parser](https://en.wikipedia.org/wiki/Operator-precedence_parser), originally based on the IronPython source code (in C#),

 ## Semantic model